HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ## SelectionPosition

-`SelectionPosition` is used to state facts about the area on the ballot where a voter's selection in a particular contest can be indicated.
-This may include its position on the ballot, the number of voters represented by its selection, evidentiary information regarding the existence of a `Mark` and determinations, among others.
+`SelectionPosition` is used to state facts about an area on the ballot where a voter's selection in a particular contest can be indicated.
+This may include its position on the ballot, the number of voter represented by its selection, evidentiary information regarding the existence of a `Mark` and determinations, among others.

 ### Position and Rank

-`CVRContestSelectionPosition`, taken with `CVRContestSelection` identifies the location on the ballot where a selection can be made.
+`SelectionPosition`, taken with `CVRContestSelection` identifies the location on the ballot where a selection can be made.

 Consider the following contest: